Stuffed Meatloaf Comfort Food Dinner Menu

-This Stuffed Meatloaf Dinner Menu uses simple recipes that will soothe the soul during the winter months and will comfort our culinary taste buds.
+This Comfort Food Dinner Menu uses simple recipes that will soothe the soul during the winter months and will comfort our culinary taste buds.
 This delicious comfort food dinner menu was generously shared with my by Linda Sandberg of Newberg, Oregon.
 Linda belongs to a Gourmet Dinner Group that delights in wonderful food that they share together.

 1st Course – Appetizers: